 I work in mixed metals combining silver and high-karat gold.
 For quite awhile now I mostly use oxidized (blackened) silver because I love the way the rich, gray-black patina contrasts with the gold and also with the wide range of colored gemstones I include in my one-of-a-kind designs.
 My jewelry has a bit of a raw, organic quality which makes for an interesting look when expressed in precious materials.
 As someone described my work to me, it’s ” Mad Max meets Nature!”

 I seek out unique stones which are often one-of-a-kind.
 While I do include some little accents of faceted diamonds and colored gems, I generally am more interested in the unique character of a specific stone than in its value as a status symbol.
-My jewelry is bold and contemporary but very wearable.
+Sydney Lynch jewelry is bold and contemporary but very wearable.
 It’s for women who have the confidence to create their own look, who want to express themselves in a very personal, individual way.

 It sounds hackneyed, but my inspiration is in nature and in the world around me.
 I take photographs everywhere I go, whether I’m traveling to a new country or city, or in my back yard in Lincoln.
-I have an enormous repository of images which reflect colors, textures, shapes and lines than inform my jewelry designs.
+I have an enormous repository of images which reflect colors, textures, shapes and lines than inform my Sydney Lynch jewelry designs.
 And who could ever get tired of nature?
 It changes all the time, there’s always something new to surprise me.

 What’s your favorite part about designing jewelry?

 Sometimes people will tell me that “it must be so much fun to go out and spend your days in the studio making beautiful things.”
 I love what I do, but designing and making is hard: it’s risky, challenging, frustrating, scary.
 It’s also rewarding and satisfying.
 A beautiful, finished piece can put a smile on my face and provide a sense of accomplishment.
 I work with two long-time assistants and my husband, Craig, who handles all of the paperwork and bookkeeping.
-Every piece of jewelry has my name on it, but my studio operates as a team.
+Every piece of Sydney Lynch jewelry has my name on it, but my studio operates as a team.
 I’m very grateful to them – and yes, we do have a lot of fun at work!